Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 6. Compliance Inheritance

-You must be GDPR compliant.
-If your supplier stores data in the USA without adequate protection clauses - you are automatically no longer compliant.
+You must be GDPR-compliant.
+If your supplier stores data outside the EU without appropriate safeguards, you are automatically no longer compliant.
+The same applies to industry standards such as ISO 27001 or sector-specific regulations.

 What You Can Do

-• Ask about data storage: Where is the data?
+• Ask about data residency: Where is the data?
 Who has access?
+Are there subprocessors?

-• Ask about incident response: What happens if they get hacked?
+• Ask about incident response: What happens if they are hacked?
+How quickly will they inform you?

 In the Contract: